Connect with us

 “Centurion is situated within the development corridors (Ben Schoeman highway and the N1 highway corridor) linking Pretoria and Johannesburg and thus it will be a key player in the proposed high-intensity developments which are destined to take place in the region,” Ramokgopa told reporters.

-Centurion Symbio-City, which will be flanked by two towers of 80 and 60 floors, is expected to be the 14th tallest free-standing structure in the world – taller than New York’s Empire State Building and only 5 metres shorter than the Petronas Twin Towers in Kuala Lumpur, Malaysia.
+Centurion Symbio-City, flanked by two towers of 80 and 60 floors, is expected to be the 14th tallest free-standing structure in the world – taller than New York’s Empire State Building and only 5 metres shorter than the Petronas Twin Towers in Kuala Lumpur, Malaysia.

-The building will comprise one residential and two office towers and will include a convention centre, shops, hotels and 10 hectares of land and lake.
+The building will comprise one residential and two office towers and will include a convention centre, shops, hotels, 10 hectares of land, and a lake.

 Johannesburg-based 126Group Architects designed the project’s three towers that will be built at an estimated cost of R17 billion.